idalton/smellist/index.md

     <div style="width: 45%;">
      <a href="/olfactorynetworks.html"> <strong> Olfactory Networks: </strong></a>
      <br>
-     A new generation of Nueral Network AI model inspired by how fast noses run.
+     A new generation of Neural Network AI models inspired by how fast noses run.
     </div>
     <div>
     <a href="/olfactorynetworks.html"> <img style="max-width: 400px; transform: scaleX(-1); padding-top: 5px" title="an image with a link!" src="./assets/img/Digital-Nose_cropped_orange.png"></a>